Automotive Floor Coatings

 This is a popular choice for service bays that see constant movement of vehicles, jacks, and carts.

-Epoxy Base with Polyaspartic Top Coat
+Polyurea Base Coat with Polyaspartic Top Coat

 Why Automotive Facilities Choose Coated Floors